ofivite/ml-framework/README.md

 ## Data preprocessing
 As the very first step, input ROOT files are preprocessed and skimmed within the framework prior to training.
 This is done with `preprocess.py` script, which combines the input set of ROOT files (also referred to as _nodes_) into a single pandas DataFrame, then performs necessary transformations/additions/filtering, then splits the dataframe into the output nodes and stores each into `hdf5` file.
 Conceptually, the preprocessing stage can be viewed as a _dataflow_, where input source files are firstly merged into a single stream which then flows through a series of transformations and splits towards its end, which would be a storage into `hdf5` files.

 There are two paths in this preprocessing dataflow: the one to skim the data set for training and the other to skim it to make predictions for final statistical inference.
 This is done by the same `preprocessing.py` script and the flag `for_training` in the input cfg file indicates the path to be followed within the script.
 Therefore, there are two configs which define what and how needs to be skimmed, each corresponding to either training or prediction paths: `configs/preprocess/training_data/*.yaml` and  `configs/preprocess/prediction_data/*.yaml` respectively.
-These configs are passed to `preprocessing.py` with [`hydra`](https://hydra.cc/docs/intro), see its documentation for more details on the usage.
+These configs are passed to `preprocessing.py` with [`hydra`](https://hydra.cc/docs/intro), see its documentation for more details on the usage, a few suggestions are provided in the [Config file preparation](#config-file-preparation) section.

 For example, in order to prepare 2018 data for bbH analysis in the tautau channel for training one needs to execute: